Why Join the Chamber?

 - We can serve on various committees with like-minded business people.

 - We have access to member resources and reputable experts for advice.

 - There are so many opportunities to get involved in the community so we can give back to our area.

 - There’s a wonderful sense of camaraderie with other members who become clients and friends.

-I have served on festival planning and membership committees and was an Ambassador (truly the FUN-raising group) with Petoskey Regional Chamber of Commerce.
-I currently serve on the Harbor Springs Area Chamber of Commerce Board of Directors, marketing committee, and area business committee.
+I have served on festival planning and membership committees, and was an Ambassador (truly the FUN-raising group) with Petoskey Regional Chamber of Commerce.
+I’ve served on the Harbor Springs Area Chamber of Commerce Board of Directors, marketing committee, and area business committee.

 The Chamber is a Group, Not One Person